ngzh-luke/muict-498prj-ictchat/resources.md

 # Useful Resources and credits

-resources we refer to and might be useful to you
+resources we refer to (but not all) and might be useful to you

 - [Streamlit docs](https://docs.streamlit.io/develop/tutorials/llms/llm-quickstart)
 - [Streamlit docs](https://docs.streamlit.io/)